 Please use caution and rake leaves to the curb, not into the street.
 Leaves should not be raked into areas where they may block utilities, obscure fire hydrants or be swept into storm drains.

 The Street Maintenance Division is responsible for the repair and maintenance of roadway signs for Town-maintained Roads.
 You may submit a service or repair request for damaged or missing street signs by e-mail email@example.com.
-Please note - the Street Maintenance Division cannot perform services or repairs on power company owned fixtures - the Town can forward the repair request to the appropriate power company and they will schedule and perform any repairs or replacements.
+Please note that the Street Maintenance Division cannot perform services or repairs on utility company owned fixtures.
+The Town will forward these repair requests to the appropriate utility company for follow up action.

 For streetlights that are out or malfunctioning, please visit the Streetlights page for information on reporting outages.
-All other streetlight requests (e.g. new installations, upgrades) can be forwarded to the Department of Public Works.
+All other streetlight requests (e.g. new installations, upgrades) can be forwarded to the Department of Public Works and Capital Projects.
 You may contact them by phone at 703-771-2790 or via email at firstname.lastname@example.org.

 The Town of Leesburg’s Street Maintenance Division answers citizen calls regarding excessive weeds, tall grass, debris and other issues with Town and private properties.
 Citizens who have concerns about properties in Town may contact the Street Maintenance Division at 703-737-7073 or e-mail email@example.com to report concerns.
 If you need to schedule a bulk trash pickup for large or over-sized items not collected with regular trash, please contact Public Works at 703-771-2790 or e-mail firstname.lastname@example.org.

 Residents are reminded to not sweep things into the storm sewer system, as this is a violation of Chapter 14 of the Town Code, which regulates stormwater in the Town of Leesburg.
 Do not sweep or direct anything except stormwater into the storm sewer system!
-This includes (but is not limited to) trash, leaves, grass clippings, motor oil, automotive fluids, fertilizer, pesticides, pet waste, etc.
+This includes (but is not limited to) trash, leaves, grass clippings, motor oil, automotive fluids, fertilizer, pesticides, and pet waste.